 Why Chronologically?
 Why not Read the Bible in Order from Genesis to Revelations?
 What Difference Does it Make?

 The Team recognizes that our emphasis on "chronological" reading will be a challenging point for many.
-Hear our apologetic for this approach:
+Hear our apologetic on this approach:

 Chronological is defined as “starting with the earliest and following the order in which they occurred”.